Del Martin and Phyllis Lyon: Background/marriage

 On February 12, 2004, Martin and Lyon were issued a marriage license by the City and County of San Francisco after mayor Gavin Newsom ordered that marriage licenses be given to same-sex couples who requested them.

 The license, along with those of several thousand other same-sex couples, was voided by the California Supreme Court on August 12, 2004.

 However, they were married again on June 16, 2008, after the California Supreme Court ruled that same-sex marriage was legal.
-Once again they were the first couple married in San Francisco, in fact the only couple married that day by the mayor.
+Once again they were the first couple married in San Francisco, in fact the only couple married that day by then-Mayor Newsom personally.

 Activism

 Daughters of Bilitis

 In 1955, Martin and Lyon and six other lesbian women formed the Daughters of Bilitis (DOB), the first national lesbian organization in the United States.
 Lyon was the first editor of DOB's newsletter, The Ladder, beginning in 1956.
-Martin took over editorship of the newsletter from 1960 to 1962, and was then replaced by other editors until the newsletter ended its connection with the Daughters of Bilitis in 1970.
+Martin took over editorship of the newsletter from 1960 to 1962.
+She was succeeded by other editors until the newsletter ended its connection with the Daughters of Bilitis in 1970.

 Within five years of its origin, the Daughters of Bilitis had chapters around the country, including Chicago, New York, New Orleans, San Diego, Los Angeles, Detroit, Denver, Cleveland and Philadelphia.
 There were 500 subscribers to The Ladder but far more readers, as copies were circulated among women who were reluctant to put their names to a subscription list.
 For their pioneering work on The Ladder, Martin and Lyon were among the first inductees into the LGBT Journalists Hall of Fame, which was established in 2005 by the National Lesbian & Gay Journalists Association.
 Lyon and Martin remained involved in the DOB until the late 1960s.
 The Daughters of Bilitis, which had taken a conservative approach to helping lesbians deal with society, disbanded in 1970 due to the rise of more radical activism.